Azeem Rafiq: ECB chief Tom Harrison says English cricket close to 'emergency' over diversity issues

 Tom Harrison said Yorkshire's response to an independent report into Azeem Rafiq's allegations of racial slurs "speaks to institutional racism"; Harrison: "What we've struggled with is getting our first-class game to wake up.
 If we're not in an emergency, we're approaching one."

-English cricket is close to an emergency over its failure to address diversity issues, says ECB chief executive Tom Harrison.
+English cricket is close to an emergency over its failure to address diversity issues, says ECB chief executive Tom Harrison, as prime minister Boris Johnson calls for immediate action.

 Harrison was quizzed by the Digital, Culture, Media and Sport Committee on Tuesday shortly after former Yorkshire player Azeem Rafiq's harrowing account of racial slurs at the club which had left him feeling "isolated and humiliated".